wrohdewald/restaround/README.rst

 - pip install restaround
 - more user friendly error messages
 - check should exit 1 for failure, restic does not
-- restaround cpal will use cp -al and create something like repodir/../repodir.before_prune.YYYY-MM-DDThh:mm:ss
-- restaround rmcpal removes it
 - loading profile: do _no_ last.
 So, for example, I can do pre and no_pre_cache where pre mounts an external USB drive.
 OTOH I can already do that with inheritance.
 - a profile may have filedir and backup_filedir.
 The general one must come first.
 Right now, the order is undefined.